Alston Koch: Biography

-Alston was commissioned by Cricket Australia to sing the National Anthem at the One Day International Cricket matches and the important Boxing Day Test.

-In 2009, he was appointed to the committee for the Cricket World Cup 2011 tournament staged in India, Sri Lanka and Bangladesh, and was the official 'GOODWILL AMBASSADOR' for the tournament.
+Koch has sung the national anthem at One Day International cricket matches and the Boxing Day Test.
+In 2009, he was appointed to the committee for the 2011 Cricket World Cup tournament staged in India, Sri Lanka and Bangladesh, and was the official goodwill ambassador for the tournament.

-In 2010, he was inducted into the Hard Rock Hotel's 'Hall of Fame' at a ceremony in Pattaya, Thailand, when the album, Kookaburra was installed on the venue's 'Golden Wall of Memorabilia'.
+In 2010, he was inducted into the Hard Rock Hotel's Hall of Fame at a ceremony in Pattaya, Thailand, when the album, Kookaburra was installed on the venue's 'Golden Wall of Memorabilia'.

-In April 2012 his latest album "Don't Funk With Me" written and produced by Alston & the Sherifs, debuted at No. 42 on the official ARIA top 50 Albums chart, eventually peaking at No.16.
-He was also the first Australian recording artist to launch a single (official release) at an International Cricket final when his song "Soul Sounds" (From the album Don't Funk with Me) was launched during the Australia Vs Sri Lanka final.
+In April 2012 his latest album Don't Funk With Me, written and produced by Alston & the Sherifs, debuted at No. 42 on the ARIA Top 50 Albums chart, eventually peaking at No.16.
+He became the first Australian artist to launch a single at an international cricket final when his song "Soul Sounds" (from Don't Funk with Me) was launched during the Australia vs. Sri Lanka final.

+Appointment as Envoy to Australia and the Pacific (2025)

+In October 2025, Koch was appointed by the Commonwealth Union (CU) as its Envoy to Australia and the Pacific Region.
+In this role, he represents the CU in advancing the People’s Charter of the Commonwealth, focusing on regional collaboration, inclusivity, and sustainability.

+Koch also serves as a Consultant to the CU, providing strategic and marketing support to expand its global digital outreach.

+The appointment was announced by Nirj Deva, President of the CU, and acknowledged by Abdulla Shahid, President of the UN General Assembly.